 Macroeconomics growth and development

-Research within the Macroeconomics Group is both theoretical and empirical and covers a wide range of topics within the broad areas of economic growth and development, business cycles, and macroeconomic policy.
+Research within the economics department covers both theoretical and empirical macroeconomics, covering a wide range of topics within the broad areas of economic growth and development, business cycles, and macroeconomic policy.
 These topics include the following:

 - poverty, inequality and income distribution;